cooperh01/pl-defensive-mid/README.md

 ## Data Cleaning:

 -	Corrected positions of some players (e.g. Midfielder -> Defender)
--	Corrected incorrect data from footystats.co.uk by cross referencing with transfermarkt.co.uk
+-	Corrected incorrect data from footystats.org by cross referencing with transfermarkt.co.uk
 -	Removed player images and their positions from as.eu data
 -	Removed hyperlink from player’s name from as.eu data
 -	Unmerged cells and deleted blanks from as.eu
 -	Joined many datasets scraped from as.eu into one
+-       Used the drop index function in python to remove non midfielders from as.eu dataset

 ## Exploratory Data Analysis (EDA):
 *All graphs only including players who have played over 900 minutes